The Atlas Model and SDEs with Boundary Interaction: Introduction

 solutions may only exist locally or exhibit jumps.
 A case where continuous but only local-in-time solutions exist is discussed in \cite[Theorem 1.12]{baker_loc_times_2025} under the assumption that $m$ is a probability measure.
 The supercooled Stefan problem with nonnegative and integrable initial condition is a special case in which global solutions exist but jumps may occur \cite{hambly_mckean_2019, nadtochiy_mean_field_2020, delarue_stefan_2022}.

 The proof of Theorem \ref{thm:repr_reflected_exist} is based on an application of the Schauder fixed-point theorem.
 Since we are in the critical regime, the main challenge lies in finding a stable set $\cal{K} \subset C([0, \infty))$ for the fixed-point map whose image under the fixed-point map is contained in a compact subset of $\cal{K}$.
 Due to the criticality, one might worry that elements of $\cal{K}$ grow unboundedly under repeated application of the fixed-point map and, thus, escape from $\cal{K}$.
-To construct a suitable $\cal{K}$, we draw on the global solution to McKean--Vlasov SDE \eqref{eq:probab_repr_reflected}, obtained in Baker, Hambly \& Jettkant \cite{baker_loc_times_2025} in the case that $m$ is a measure, as an upper bound.
+To construct a suitable $\cal{K}$, we employ as an upper bound the global solution to McKean--Vlasov SDE \eqref{eq:probab_repr_reflected} obtained in Baker, Hambly \& Jettkant \cite{baker_loc_times_2025} for initial conditions given by finite measures.
+The applicability of this theory crucially rests on the fact that $m(\{0\}) < \frac{1}{\alpha}$ and $m([0, x]) \leq \frac{1}{\alpha}$ for $x \geq 0$.

 Note that the Schauder fixed-point theorem only provides existence of a solution.
 For uniqueness, we shall exploit the correspondence of McKean--Vlasov SDE \eqref{eq:probab_repr_reflected} with McKean--Vlasov SDE \eqref{eq:mfl}.
 Indeed, as mentioned above, combining Theorem \ref{thm:repr_reflected_exist} with Proposition \ref{prop:equivalence} implies that McKean--Vlasov SDE \eqref{eq:probab_repr_hitting} has a solution $\ell$.
 Then, tracing back our earlier steps, we would expect that $b = \alpha \ell$ is a solution to McKean--Vlasov SDE \eqref{eq:mfl} in the strong sense.
 Unlike the equivalence between McKean--Vlasov SDEs \eqref{eq:probab_repr_hitting} and \eqref{eq:probab_repr_reflected}, which is straightforwardly demonstrated using the identity \eqref{eq:local_to_hitting_intro}, showing that McKean--Vlasov SDEs \eqref{eq:mfl} and \eqref{eq:probab_repr_hitting} are equivalent turns out to be more involved.
 For that, we draw on a superposition principle for reflected SDEs, which we establish in Proposition \ref{prop:superposition} below.